MOTLWC/Mine-Sweeper-Project/README.md

  - Making a solving algorithm to make sure all created puzzles are solvable
  - Adding sound effects and music
  - Adding an undo button for if you lose the game
+ - Deleting the ugly background that too way too long to make